malc-u/fostoria/README.md

 - Footer containing information about author of the photographs and that the page is for educational purposes only - fixed to the bottom of the page
 - Footer with social media links and copyrights - bottom of the page

+#### Index/home page
+- Carousel consisting of 3 photographs of the artist as hero image.
+- Button "Read more" to about page
+- Button "Order prints" - directing to the all photos gallery

 ### Features Left to Implement

 ## Technologies Used